-- Simplify the Earned Income Tax Credit (EITC) through a family benefit independent of the number of children. - Eliminate the Temporary Assistance for Needy Families program (TANF). - Eliminate the head of household tax filing status.
+- Replace the CTC with a Child Benefit with no minimum income requirement or phase-in (so that families with no income would still be eligible). - Simplify the Earned Income Tax Credit (EITC) through a family benefit independent of the number of children. - Eliminate the Temporary Assistance for Needy Families program (TANF). - Eliminate the head of household tax filing status.
 Non-married individuals must file as single, regardless of whether or not they have dependents.

-To assess the Family Security Act we use a structural microsimulation approach, in which a dynamic model of the savings, labor supply, living arrangement, and marital status decisions of non-college educated workers with children is calibrated to a sample of U.S. households and simulated.
+We use a structural microsimulation approach to assess the FSA.
+In this approach, a dynamic model of the savings, labor supply, living arrangement, and marital status decisions of non-college educated workers with children is calibrated to a sample of U.S. households and then simulated.
 The model is presented in Section 3 below (the model builds on the one in Ortigueira and Siassi 2021).
-We then compare the demographic and economic outcomes under the 2019 tax/transfer system (from now on referred to as the benchmark) with the outcomes that would emerge under the policies proposed in the FSA.
-It should be stressed that in our model household formation and marital status are endogenously chosen by utility-maximizing individuals, and consequently both choices are affected by the tax/transfer system they face.
+We then compare the demographic and economic outcomes under the 2019 tax/transfer system (hereinafter referred to as the benchmark) with the outcomes that would emerge under the policies proposed in the FSA.
+It should be stressed that in our model household formation and marital status are endogenously chosen by utility-maximizing individuals, and consequently, both choices are affected by the tax/transfer system they face.
 This makes our model especially suitable for assessing policy reforms aimed at promoting marriage.
 We can therefore offer predictions on how the Family Security Act would shape not only labor supply, income, and poverty, but also the composition of the population by household type: single mothers, cohabiting couples, and married couples.
-The model also embeds in great detail the elements of the U.S. tax/transfer system, for both the benchmark and the FSA, including all the kinks and non-convexities stemming from individual income taxation, payroll taxes, and the means testing of transfers, as well as the differential treatment of filers/applicants according to their living arrangement and marital status.
+The model also embeds in great detail the elements of the U.S. tax/transfer system, for both the benchmark and the FSA, including all the kinks and non-convexities stemming from individual income taxation, payroll taxes, the means testing of transfers, and the differential treatment of filers/applicants according to their living arrangement and marital status.